IBM/drawIT/README.md

 ## Input Formats

-1. JSON - Input is from tool-generated JSON/YAML for existing infrastructure, Output is diagrams.net xml file.
+1. JSON - Input is from tool-generated JSON/YAML for existing infrastructure.
-2. RIAS - Input is from RIAS APIs for existing infrastructure, Output is diagrams.net xml file.
+2. RIAS - Input is from RIAS APIs for existing infrastructure.
-3. Terraform - Input is from Terraform for existing infrastructure, Output is diagrams.net xml file.
+3. Terraform - Input is from Terraform for existing infrastructure.
-4. diagram-as-code: Input is python code, Output is diagrams.net xml file.
+4. diagram-as-code: Input is python code.

 <details><summary>Logic Flow</summary>